tannerrj/crossfire-devel-vm/docs/intro.md

 ### Other Packages

-This package is not needed, but is helpful
+The following packages are not needed, but are helpful

  * openssh-server - secure shell (SSH) server, for secure access from remote machines
  * hexchat - IRC client for X based on X-Chat 2